 Taking a look at the proactive approach taken in the UK by the NHS and other anti-smoking bodies, they are endorsing e-cigarettes.
 The hospitals in the UK even have signs up saying smoking is prohibited but vaping is not.

 The UK also have signs on streets to try and promote the effectiveness of e-cigarette use over smoking tobacco.
-For example, the signs below both promote e-cigarettes with one sign created by Cancer Research UK:

 Can the Irish government at least look at what the British are doing to see if we can take their lead and try promote vaping to smokers in Ireland.